 Hundreds of islands, thousands of beaches, and billions in debt.
 Macro-economics aside, most people travel to Greece for sun, sand and parties.
 That’s how I knew the country too, until I started working for a Greek company.
 As an expatriate sales person, my visits there are usually short and packed with work.
 Hence, I don’t get many chances to explore and take pictures.
 My handful of decently good pictures are therefore either old, or taken with a mobile camera.
 Read more!

-Burj Khalifa, Burj al-Arab, and the towering skyscrapers of the Emirates.
-Spectacular skylines and wide highways are the best-known features of this union of tiny coastal monarchies at the edge of the desert, that rose from rags to riches in less than four decades.
+Burj Khalifa, Burj al-Arab, and the Louvre in Abu Dhabi.
+Spectacular skylines and wide highways are the best-known features of this federation of tiny, rich desert monarchies on the Arabian Peninsula.
 Read more!

 Kenya, my on-and-off home country since 2002, and now home to my family.
 Since I have quite few pictures from Kenya, I have set this one up as a separate portfolio of galleries.
 Read more!